Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 ## 7.2.
 Create required resources in Azure

 ### 7.2.1.
 Add permissions for client-1 to access resource-server-1
-Read [MS docs about configure a client application to access a web API], add permissions for client-1 to access resource-server-1.scope-2.
+Read [MS docs about configuring a client application to access a web API], add permissions for client-1 to access resource-server-1.scope-2.

 ## 7.3.
 Run the application
  - Run [06-resource-server-check-permission-by-scp]